tharindupr/BaiCoin/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/technocoin-project/technocoin/tags) are created regularly to indicate new official, stable release versions of Technocoin.
+[Tags](https://github.com/BiCoin-project/BiCoin/tags) are created regularly to indicate new official, stable release versions of BiCoin.

 Testing
 -------